Made with all-natural ingredients, these Strawberry Cupcakes with strawberry white chocolate buttercream are sure to brighten up your day!

 Instructions

-- Preheat oven to 350 degrees.
-Line a standard size cupcake pan with liners, set aside.
+- Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line a standard-size cupcake pan with liners, and set aside.

 - In a medium mixing bowl, whisk together the cake flour, powdered strawberries, baking powder, baking soda, and salt.
-With mixing speed on low, gradually alternate adding the dry ingredients along with the sour cream and milk.
-After all of the ingredients have been added, beat on medium for 15 seconds.
+With the mixer on low speed, gradually alternate adding the dry ingredients with the sour cream and milk.
+After all the ingredients are added, beat on medium for 15 seconds.
 Gently fold in diced strawberries.

-- Using a large cookie scoop (#20 or 3.5 tablespoons), fill each of the liners with the batter.
+- Using a large cookie scoop (#20 or 3.5 tablespoons), fill each liner with the cupcake batter.
 Place in the oven and bake for 18-22 minutes or until the centers are set.
-You can use a toothpick or cake tester to ensure that they are done.
+Use a toothpick or cake tester to ensure they are done.
 Remove from the oven and allow to cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 - Meanwhile, to make the frosting, in the bowl of a stand mixer fitted with the whisk attachment (or a large mixing bowl using a hand mixer and the whisk attachment), beat the butter until smooth and creamy, about 1 minute.
-Add the powdered strawberries and turn the mixing speed on low.
+Add the powdered strawberries and turn the mixer to low speed.
 Gradually add the powdered sugar along with the strawberry puree, white chocolate, whole milk, vanilla extract, and salt.
-Turn mixing speed up to high and beat for 3 minutes until fluffy.
-Chill in refrigerator for 15 minutes before using.
+Increase the speed to high and beat for 3 minutes until fluffy.
+Chill in the refrigerator for 15 minutes before using.

 - Using a pastry bag fitted with a large piping tip, pipe the frosting onto the cooled cupcakes.
 Top with a fresh strawberry, if desired.